kminjin/si507homework6/README.md

 It needs a script tag <script> and then you need a closing tag </script>.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
+Explain briefly.**

-Explain briefly.** console.log is something that needs to be looked into through inspect and click on console.
+"console.log" is something that needs to be looked into through "inspect" and then click on "console".
+It is not for users.
 Alert is the pop up for users that needs to be clicked on to escape.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

-Comment out the code for alert.
+Comment out the code for alert ("alert("hello")").
 I replaced Hello with new Date().

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

-By replacing the string in this line document.querySelector('h1').innerHTML = "a Name" with my name.
+By replacing the string in this line document.querySelector('h1').innerHTML = "a Name" with my name, "Min Jin Kim"

 * **What does the word `document` represent in this code?
 Explain briefly.**

 It represents the page which information will be displayed on.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

 This line gets the length of the list (all li items) and length of that array.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

 It becomes white.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**